How do the best heat pumps work?

 This is, however, dependent on the temperature of the source.
 The lower the source temperature the less heat is available to harness, yet the machine still has the same operating costs.
 So a heat pump will hit a point where the COP drops to where you really aren’t saving much energy compared to other heat sources.

 Now to go back to the point about functional temperature range, it’s important to consider the climate in which you live when choosing a heat pump.
 To invest in a heat pump that offers you very little or no benefit much of the time does not make a lot of financial sense.
 Therefore, the bottom end functional temperature is really the first thing to consider in order for a heat pump to be worth the investment, as it needs to be compatible with your climate.
+Understanding the above all depends on understanding the different efficiency ratings for heat pumps and how to compare them and know what they mean - discover more about SEER v HSPF v COP (& SCOP) ratings here.

 The pros and cons of heat pumps